Gamify-IT/docs/dev-manuals/authentication/authentication.md

 }
 ```

-Requests without an access token should be rejected with a [401 HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401).
+Requests without an access token should be rejected with [401 (Unauthorized)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401).

 ### Validation and User Info

-You can use the access token to get the user's ID, username, roles and other data.
+You can use the access token to get the user's ID, username, roles and other data. \
 The userinfo endpoint of keycloak provides this information.

-Locally, the user info endpoint has the URI `http://localhost/keycloak/realms/Gamify-IT/protocol/openid-connect/userinfo`.
+Locally, the user info endpoint has the URI `http://localhost/keycloak/realms/Gamify-IT/protocol/openid-connect/userinfo`. \
+Or, under our reverse proxy under the URI `/keycloak/realms/Gamify-IT/protocol/openid-connect/userinfo`.
 You should make this URI configurable in your implementation.

-Send a request with the header `Authorization: Bearer <accessToken>` to this endpoint.
+Send a request with the header `Authorization: Bearer <accessToken>` to this endpoint. \
-You then receive a JSON response with the user's information.
+You then receive a JSON response with the user's information, which looks as follows:

 ```json
 {